Origins – March 1992 to 1996

 Northern Lights – 2007 to 2010

 In March 2007, IL-2 Sturmovik: 1946 was released.
 1946 represented a culmination of all previous versions of IL-2 into one compilation.
-1946 also introduced many new World War II aircraft, as well as prototype aircraft, post-war aircraft, new maps and even new campaigns.
-Since its release, 1946 has become the gold standard by which other WW2 flight sims are judged, and over the last few years, development of the game has continued under the direction of Team Daidalos.
+1946 also introduced many new World War II aircraft, as well as prototype aircraft, post-war aircraft, new maps, and even new campaigns.
+Since its release, 1946 had become the gold standard by which other WW2 flight sims were judged, and the development of the game continued under the direction of Team Daidalos.

 In July 2008, 6./JG 1 was deactivated, and all fighter pilots were concentrated within 5./JG 1.
 4.(JaBo)/JG 1 continued to act as a home for dedicated fighter-bomber pilots.
 This move was done to help streamline the Gruppe’s overall organization.